Skip to main content

 • Can I cancel a transaction that I have scheduled to move money in or out of the credit union?

 Yes.
-Click on the three dots to the right of the transfer in the My Finances/Scheduled Transfers screen and select delete.
+On the Move Money page, click on Scheduled Transfers.
+Click on the three dots to the right of the transfer in the External Transfers section and select Delete.

-Note: If cancellation is needed on the date of the scheduled transfer, between the Credit Union and another Financial Institution, please contact member services to inquire on cancellation.
+Note: If cancellation is needed on the date of the scheduled transfer, please contact our Member Contact Center at (907) 523-4700 to inquire on cancellation.
 Due to processing times, the transaction may appear as able to be deleted, but this may not reflect in our system.

 • How do I know how much house I can afford?